UTD-FAST-Lab/SADeltaDebugger/debugger_README.txt

 	-hdd				Reduction	This option enables the debugger to perform a regular HDD reduction -nam				Optional	This option enables the optimization for non-removal of abstract/interface methods (doesn't work) -no_opt				Optional	This option disables optimizations for the HDD algorithm (currently this is only the source/sink non-removal)
-	-p <string>			Optional	This option provides a name for the run called a prefix, use it by doing -p prefix -t <int>			Optional	This option allows you to specify a time for the HDD part of the reduction -bt <int>			Optional	This option allows you to specify a time for the class-based reduction -root_projects <string> 	Required	This option is required, specify the directory the project your are debugging is in for droidbench this will be where you placed the droidbench_android_projects repo
+	-p <string>			Required	This option provides a name for the run called a prefix, use it by doing -p prefix -t <int>			Optional	This option allows you to specify a time for the HDD part of the reduction -bt <int>			Optional	This option allows you to specify a time for the class-based reduction -root_projects <string> 	Optional	This option is not needed, specify the directory the project your are debugging is in for droidbench this will be where you placed the droidbench_android_projects repo
-	-check_d			Optional
+	-check_d			Optional	This option tells the debugger to run determinism checks

 5. setup the symbolic links and required files for debugger goto deltadebugger_runs/ and setup correct symbolic links